The content is accurate at the time of publication and is subject to change.

 The main drawback is that the usage of this card is strictly limited to medical treatment at enrolled providers.
 If you plan to use the card anywhere else CareCredit is of no use for you.
 Another danger of this credit card is that it does not forgive even one late payment, if you do not pay minimum payments you will have to pay penalty fee and lose 0% offer.
 Unlike others 0% APR credit cards, the promotional period on medical credit cards is deferred interest.
 It means that if you fail to pay off your debt within the intro 0% period you will have to pay all of that retroactive interest.

 As you can see CareCredit card is a highly specialized card.
 It has 0% inro APR but compared to other regular 0% intro APR credit cards CareCredit card definitely loses.
 If your credit history is good or excellent you have many options to choose from.
-For example, you can apply for the Discover it® Cash Back and in addition to 14 months of 0% APR on all purchases you will get 5% cash back in rotating categories (on up to a quarterly maximum each time you activate) and 1% cash back on all other purchases and all this comes for $0 annual fee.
+For example, you can apply for the Discover it® Cash Back and in addition to 15 months of 0% intro APR on all purchases (ongoing 12.24% - 23.24% Variable APR applies after that) you will get 5% cash back in rotating categories (on up to a quarterly maximum each time you activate) and 1% cash back on all other purchases and all this comes for $0 annual fee.
 For people with fair, bad or limited credit we would recommend to apply to regular credit cards.